-Therefore while this was not relevant in 2020 due to the events revised slot in the schedule this once again becomes a key factor this year.
+Therefore while this was not relevant in 2020 due to the events revised slot in the schedule every other year over the recent decades it has been a key factor this year.

 It’s a recognised fact that winning back to back on the PGA Tour is an incredibly tough thing to do and Bernhard Langer is the only player to notch ‘back to back’ wins at Augusta and Hilton Head [in 1985].

 Throw in the mental reserves required to compete and contend right in the thick of a Major over the weekend and it is again not unsurprising that winners at Harbour Town tend not to have been in the hunt at Augusta the week before.
 To back this up let’s look at the recent winners at HH and see how they fared at the Masters.

 Winner - Masters Finish